 Shared Ownership Code Pilot

-The current version of the Shared Ownership Code for housing providers is being piloted with eight organisations from December 2024 to March 2025.
-The overarching purpose of the housing provider pilot is to ensure that when the Shared Ownership Code is launched with the broader industry in late Spring 2025, it is clear and practical for providers to implement.
+The draft version of the Shared Ownership Code (December 2024) for housing providers was piloted with eight organisations from December 2024 to March 2025.
+The overarching purpose of the housing provider pilot was to ensure that when the Shared Ownership Code was launched with the broader industry in late Spring 2025, it was clear and practical for providers to implement.

-Once the Code is launched, it will then be available for housing providers to adopt on a paid and voluntary membership basis.
+Now the Code has launched, it is available for housing providers to register to adopt on a paid and voluntary membership basis.

-Undertake a gap analysis – most participants are reviewing all sections of the Shared Ownership Code (this includes accessibility, exploring shared ownership, living as a shared owner, moving as a shared owner, making complaints, monitoring and data).
+• Undertook a gap analysis – most participants reviewed all sections of the Shared Ownership Code (this included accessibility, exploring shared ownership, living as a shared owner, moving as a shared owner, making complaints, monitoring and data).

-Develop an action plan for the pilot period – and begin the process of bringing current practice into line with the Code’s requirements, where practical within the pilot timeframe.
+• Developed an action plan for the pilot period – and began the process of bringing current practice into line with the Code’s requirements, where practical within the pilot timeframe.

-Participate in peer forums – where providers will engage directly with the Shared Ownership Council’s consultants to share feedback on the pilot phase and Code.
+• Participated in peer forums – where providers engaged directly with the Shared Ownership Council’s consultants to share feedback on the pilot phase and Code.

-The pilot will enable the Shared Ownership Council to:
+The pilot enabled the Shared Ownership Council to:

 Experts leading the pilot…

-Tony Quigley and Bernie Conroy are industry consultants running the pilot with housing providers on behalf of the Shared Ownership Council.
-During this period, they are working closely in partnership with the providers to give them the responsive support and guidance the providers need as they implement the Code.
+Tony Quigley and Bernie Conroy were the industry consultants running the pilot with housing providers on behalf of the Shared Ownership Council.
+During this period, they worked closely in partnership with the providers to give them the responsive support and guidance they needed as they implemented the Code.

 Tony Quigley